alex4o/AlgebraEngineStatic/README.md

 AlgebraEngineWebUI
 ==================

+React.js as views
+Supaeragent for easyer ajax
 Used compass to compile sass and scss
-MathJax used for displaying math expressions
+KaTeX used for displaying math expressions